-In a KitchenAid mixing bowl combine the ingredients and mix together with a wooden spoon.
-Connect the dough hook and on setting #2 knead 5 minutes.
+In a KitchenAid mixing bowl combine the poolish and the remaining ingredients and connect the dough hook and on setting #2 knead 5 minutes.
 Turn off mixer and let dough rest 2 minutes.
-Turn mixer back on and knead another 5 minutes.
+Turn mixer to setting #4 and knead another 3 minutes.

 In a large metal bowl place a couple of drops of vegetable oil to grease the sides.
 Put a drop or two of oil on your hands and shape the dough in a ball and place in the greased bowl.
 Place a damp towel over the bowl and heat two cups of hot water, I use a Pyrex measuring cup and put both in the oven with only the oven light on.
 The atmosphere in the oven should reach 72º.
 I use Pyrex so I can microwave the water for 1 minute on high.

 Bulk Fermentation (Because of the cold temps here, I have to let the dough initially rise ~2 hours.)

 Rise the 1 hour in the oven.
 Push the air out of the bread, roll into a ball again, reheat the water and place everything back in to the oven.